sheila-anne/sheila-anne/src/pages/index.md

   Transformational lifecoach Sheila Anne Murray welcomes those looking to take their life to the next level.
 Are you ready to ditch expensive wellness trends, exchange anxiety for bliss, and start curating the life you deserve? ✨ Sheila helps women cultivate a deep sense of self and well-being 👉🏼 so you can thrive in the present and create a purpose-filled future.
 image: /img/sheila-anne-logo.jpg
 description: >
   You've outgrown your career, relationship, or lifestyle.
 You're ready for something new.
-Now it's time to take the leap!
+Take the leap!
 pathfinder: /img/freebie-pathfinder-teaser-image.png

 mainpitch: